Sam Wasson

 How Vinegar Repels Ants

-Using vinegar against ants is easy; create a solution of one-half water and vinegar and add it to a spray bottle.
-You can then spray this mixture directly onto the ants, causing them to scatter and become highly distressed and therefore repelled.
+Using vinegar against ants is easy.
+Just mix a solution of one-half water and vinegar and add it to a spray bottle.
+Then spray this mixture directly onto the ants.
 You can then keep the ants away by lightly coating the perimeter of your home, along with its main entry points.

 How Vinegar Repels Spiders